 - swelling of your feet and ankles

 - Decreased blood cell counts.
-Doxorubicin can cause a severe decrease in neutrophils (a type of white blood cells important in fighting in bacterial infections), red blood cells (blood cells that carry oxygen to the tissues), and platelets (important for clotting and to control bleeding).
+Doxorubicin can cause a decrease in neutrophils (a type of white blood cells important in fighting bacterial infections) and platelets (important for clotting and to control bleeding).
 This may lead to a serious infection, the need for blood transfusions, treatment in a hospital and death.
 Your doctor will check your blood cell count during your treatment with Doxorubicin and after you have stopped your treatment.
 Call your doctor right away if you get a fever (temperature of 100.4° F or greater) or chills with shivering.

-Doxorubicin is a prescription anti-cancer medicine used to treat certain types of cancers.
+Doxorubicin is a prescription medicine used to treat certain types of cancers.
 Doxorubicin may be used alone or along with other anti-cancer medicines.